The first of a series of blogs for the MPA looking at the world of major projects through the extraordinary lens of Big Data.

 - Velocity: the speed at which increasing volumes of data can be accessed.

-Additionally, there have been debates as to whether the ‘three Vs’ model sufficiently defines big data.
+Additionally, there have been debates as to whether the ‘three Vs’ model sufficiently defines it.
 Consequently, three additional properties have been cited:

 - Variability: the number of data inconsistencies resulting from different data sources and types, affecting the homogeneity of data